U.S. Bank Stadium: An Arena Worthy of Hosting the Super Bowl?

 Stand-Out Design Features

-However, it’s not just history that drives the individual look of this Stadium.
+However, it’s not just history that drives the individual look of this stadium.
 Filled with innovative examples of design, it’s clear to see that every aspect of the project was carefully planned out to enable the outstanding end result we can see today.
-One particularly notable example is The Legacy Gate, a signature feature compromised of five of the biggest glass doors in the world.
+One particularly notable example is The Legacy Gate, a signature feature comprised of five of the biggest glass doors in the world.
 Impressive and awe-inspiring, this is a real statement feature.

 Down on the Field